frejanordsiek/hdf5storage/README.rst

 Python 2
 ========

-This package was designed and written for Python 3, and then backported to Python 2.x.
-This does mean that a few things are a little clunky in Python 2.
-For example, Python 2 ``int`` and ``long`` types are both mapped to the Python 3 ``int`` type.
-The storage format's metadata looks more familiar from a Python 3 standpoint as well.

-The documentation is written in terms of Python 3 syntax and types primarily.
-Important Python 2 information beyond direct translations of syntax and types will be pointed out.
+This package no longer supports Python 2.6 and 2.7.
+This package was designed and written for Python 3, then backported to Python 2.x, and then support dropped.
+But it can still read files made by version 0.1.x of this library with Python 2.x, and this package still tries to write files compatible with 0.1.x when possible.

 Hierarchal Data Format 5 (HDF5)
 ===============================